toyeshkumar06/foodflow/README.md

 ## About

 Owned and maintained by Toyesh Kumar.
-Built as a learning project to go deep on real backend systems design (not just CRUD) and a complete React frontend, from zero prior experience with either Spring Boot or React.
+Built as a learning project to go deep on real backend systems design and a complete React frontend, from zero prior experience with either Spring Boot or React.

 Feedback, issues, and pull requests are welcome.
 Feel free to open an issue if you spot a bug or have a suggestion.